 The property includes a site used for scientific research or is determined to be appropriate for the systemic (systematic) and objective collection of data under the direction of a qualified individual in the field of natural science.
 Examples include a grove of trees resistant to a wide-spread virus, or a unique karst cave system.

 The preservation of the property is pursuant to a clearly delineated governmental policy or provides scenic enjoyment to the general public as described above.
 Examples of governmental policy include farmland and forests within an Agricultural and Forestal District, or forestland within a Mountainside Overlay or Conservation District, land within a Rural Historic District or other designation indicative of State conservation policy.
-Please refer also to note on minimum acreage.
+Please refer also to Open Space Guidelines in III A. above.

 The property is regularly accessible for use and enjoyment by the general public and contains resources of educational value or offers recreational opportunities, such as a water area used by the public for boating or fishing, or a nature or hiking trail open to the public.